 Our team members dedicate many hours to volunteering and supporting organizations in our communities.

-Northern Bank is the bank of choice for many of the schools, non-profits and other charitable organizations in our communities – partnering with them to advance their mission.
+We partner with many schools, non-profits and other charitable organizations to help them advance their mission.

 Please note: Northern Bank does not make contributions of any kind to individuals, or individual fundraising efforts, organizations which are religious or political in nature, organizations which are discriminatory in their practice or in-kind donations.